Wrongful Death Complaint

 WHEREFORE, Plaintiff respectfully requests that the Court enter judgment in Plaintiff’s favor and against Defendant as follows:

-A. Compensatory damages in amounts to be determined at trial and apportioned under Alaska Stat. § 09.55.580;
+A. Compensatory damages in amounts to be determined at trial under Alaska Stat. § 09.55.580;

 B. Survival damages for Decedent’s pre-death injuries and losses;